thinhuos0913/boston_housing/README.md

-## Housing Prices Prediction for Kaggle Competition
+# Housing Prices Prediction for Kaggle Competition
+## Project Overview
 Build ML model to predict the sales price for each house.
 For each ID in the test set, you must predict the value of the SalePrice variable.
 ## Practice Skills
 - Basic regression technique like Linear Regression